-New Zealand as a nation is driven by sport it is home to the All Blacks ( Rugby not soccer is our national sport )
+New Zealand as a nation is driven by sport it is home to the All Blacks ( Rugby, not soccer is our national sport )

-We value personal freedoms, open spaces and the natural environment.
+We value personal freedoms, open spaces, and the natural environment.

-New Zealander’s enjoy and make good use of free access to mountains, the sea, and public owned forests, all these area’s offer excellent opportunities for recreation and hunting or fishing, the collecting of wild foods is a favorite pass time in New Zealand, these pass times take the form of …
+New Zealander’s enjoy and make good use of free access to mountains, the sea, and publicly owned forests, all these area’s offer excellent opportunities for recreation and hunting or fishing, the collecting of wild foods is a favorite pass time in New Zealand, these pass times take the form of …

-- Fishing: salt water fishing, fresh water fishing
+- Fishing: saltwater fishing, freshwater fishing

 - Hunting: deer, pigs, game birds,

-- Gathering shell fish:
+- Gathering shellfish:

 Kiwi’s aspire to 3 main dreams…

-- To be self employed
+- To be self-employed

 - To own a boat

-- To live on a 10 acre block of land
+- To live on a 10-acre block of land